Models for gapped boundaries and domain walls: Introduction

 The outline of this paper is as follows: in Section 2, we describe gapped boundaries and a domain wall in a concrete model, the toric code; in Section 3, we briefly review the Levin-Wen model; in Section 4, we outline the construction of a gapped boundary and study boundary excitations; in Section 5, we study domain walls and the tunneling of bulk excitations through the wall; in Section 6, we discuss defects of higher codimensions.
 In Section 7, we summarize the results by giving a translation between physical terminology (in the context of Levin-Wen models) and tensor-categorical notions; we also discuss some possible generalizations.

 {\bf Acknowledgments}: LK thanks Robert K\"{o}nig for introducing Levin-Wen model to him, and Xiao-Gang Wen for a valuable comment on the physical meaning of defects of codimension 3.
 We thank John Preskill, Hector Bombin, Anton Kapustin and Yong-Shi Wu for many inspiring conversations.
 This work was supported in part by NSF under Grant No.\ PHY-0803371.
 AK is also supported by ARO under Grant No. W911NF-09-1-0442.
-LK is supported by the Gordon and Betty Moore Foundation through Caltech's Center for the Physics of Information, and by the Basic Research Young Scholars Program of Tsinghua University and by NSFC Grant No. 20101301479.
+LK is supported by the Gordon and Betty Moore Foundation through Caltech's Center for the Physics of Information, and NSF under Grant No. PHY-0803371, the Basic Research Young Scholars Program and the Initiative Scientific Research Program of Tsinghua University, and NSFC under Grant No. 11071134.